immcantation/shazam/docs/vignettes/Shmulate-Vignette.md

 # Exclude nodes without a sample identifier
 # The nodes "Germline" and "Inferred1" are thus excluded
 # As a corollary, "GN5SHBT01AKANC", the offspring of "Inferred1", is also excluded
+# In this case, "GN5SHBT07JDYW5" is then taken to be the MRCA
 shmulateTree(sequence, graph, field="SAMPLE", exclude=NA)
 ```